Year of Entry 2026/27

 Home students

-Our tuition fee for UK students starting full-time study in 2024/25 is £9,250 for the course.
-These fees are regulated by the UK government and are therefore subject to changes in government policy.
+Tuition fees for 2026/27 are not yet confirmed.
+Our tuition fee for UK students studying full-time in 2025/26 is £9,535 for the course.
+These fees are regulated by the UK government and therefore subject to change in future years.

 If you are studying an undergraduate course, postgraduate pre-registration course or postgraduate research course over more than one academic year then your tuition fees may increase in subsequent years in line with Government regulations or UK Research and Innovation (UKRI) published fees.
 More information can be found in our terms and conditions under student fees regulations.